 Colonnades Residential Buildings – LEED Gold

-Colonnades Residence Halls C, D and E, now known as Kivette Hall, William W. Staley Hall and William A. Harper Hall respectively, complete the Colonnades Neighborhood located behind Koury Business Center.
+Colonnades Residence Halls C, D and E complete the Colonnades Neighborhood located behind Koury Business Center.
 Each of the new residence halls is about 33,500 square feet and consists of student residential rooms and common or lounge space, as well as laundry and kitchen space.
-Kivette Hall is also the location of the Colonnades Neighborhood office.
+Kivette Hall (Colonnades C) is also the location of the Colonnades Neighborhood office.
 The buildings are 34 to 44% more energy efficient than a building that meets the standard building energy code.
 These buildings utilize a geothermal system.
 The system consists of heat pumps that utilize the Earth’s nearly constant temperature (between 50° and 60°F) to help heat and cool the residence halls.
 They transfer heat from the ground into the buildings in the winter and reverse the process in the summer.

 Francis Center – LEED Silver